 Roca is a scion of Cuba's Communist elite.
 His father was Blas Roca, a founding father of the Cuban Communist Party and a member of Castro's inner circle until his death in 1987.
 Vladimiro — he was named after Lenin — was raised in privilege, trained as a fighter pilot in the Cuban Air Force, then entered the University of Havana to study economics.
 If anyone had cause to embrace the Communist "revolution," this Cuban princeling did.
 But the more Roca saw of Castro's corruption and despotism, the more repelled he was by the system his father had helped create.

 In 1991 Roca founded the Social Democratic Party — a dangerous act of defiance in a country where only the Communist Party is legal.
-In 1997, he and three other Cuban dissidents wrote "The Homeland Belong to Us All," a manifesto calling for democratic elections, respect for human rights, and greater economic freedom.
+In 1997, he and three other Cuban dissidents wrote "The Homeland Belongs to Us All," a manifesto calling for democratic elections, respect for human rights, and greater economic freedom.
 For that insult to Cuba's dictatorship, the four were arrested and eventually convicted of "inciting sedition."
 Roca's coauthors were sentenced to four years in prison and were released in May 2000 after serving half their terms.

 But Castro did not let Roca off so easily.
 The ex-MIG pilot drew a sentence of five years and spent more than two of them in solitary confinement.
 When he was released on Sunday, he had served all but 10 weeks of his term.